AkeBoss-tech/pRRTC/README.md

 6. Repeat step 5 and create a config file for the main fkcc generation.
 Ex. `resources/robot_main.json`.
 See the panda, fetch, and baxter config files for examples.

 7. After building cricket run the script `gpu_fkcc_gen.sh robot`.
-This will put the generated code into a file `robot_fkcc.hh`.
+This will put the generated code into a file `robot_fk.hh`.

 8. Add this to pRRTC as `src/robot/robot.cuh`, and include it in `src/planning/pRRTC.cu`.